European Super League: Consequences

 The British government announced its plans to commence "a fan-led review", to be led by former Minister for Sport Tracey Crouch, into governance of English football, which Boris Johnson described as a "root and branch investigation."
 The review also aims to examine potential changes to ownership models, such as the 50+1 rule employed in Germany.
 Jeremy Corbyn, former leader of the Labour Party, and Sadiq Khan, Mayor of London, came out in support of the review.
 The Premier League offered to cooperate with the British government.
 Paul Widdop, a senior lecturer in sports business at Manchester Metropolitan University, criticised the move, stating that while the incumbent government pursues a neo-liberalist agenda with every other industry, it seeks socialist reform only in football.
-Following the Super League's suspension, the BBC's Simon Stone said a revised Super League concept could be tabled at some point in future, especially with clubs still seeking increased broadcast revenues received from matches.
+Following the Super League's suspension, the BBC's Simon Stone said that a revised Super League concept could be tabled at some point in future, especially with clubs still seeking increased broadcast revenues received from matches.

 Fan protests

 Following the collapse of the European Super League, many fan groups in England continued protesting against the ownership of certain clubs and for the introduction of the 50+1 rule seen in German football.
 The first of these protests occurred on 19 April when fans of Manchester City and Manchester United held protests at the City of Manchester Stadium and Old Trafford, with both sets of fans unveiling banners and flags.
-On 22 April, a day after the Super League's suspension; a group of around twenty Manchester United fans gained access to the club's Trafford Training Centre in Carrington for over two hours demanding the Glazers sell the club.
+On 22 April, a day after the Super League's suspension, a group of around twenty Manchester United fans gained access to the club's Trafford Training Centre in Carrington for over two hours, demanding that the Glazers sell the club.

-On 23 April, a group of over 8,000 Arsenal fans gathered outside the Emirates Stadium protesting for the removal of Stan Kroenke.
+On 23 April, a group of over 8,000 Arsenal fans gathered outside the Emirates Stadium, protesting for the removal of Stan Kroenke.
 In response to this, Josh Kroenke stated that the owners had no intention of selling their stake.
-The same day, a group of about of 100 Tottenham Hotspur supporters appeared outside Tottenham Hotspur Stadium calling for the removal of Daniel Levy and ENIC Group as owners.
+The same day, a group of about of 100 Tottenham Hotspur supporters appeared outside the Tottenham Hotspur Stadium calling for the removal of Daniel Levy and the ENIC Group as owners.
 On 24 April, a group of around 2,000 Manchester United fans gathered outside Old Trafford to protest against the Glazers, the club owners.
 Ahead of the North West derby on 2 May, thousands of fans protested outside Old Trafford again, with an estimated 200 breaking into the stadium, which resulted in the game being postponed.
 Former Liverpool and Manchester United players expressed support for the fan-led protests.

-On 25 April, Manchester City fans protested at Wembley Stadium ahead of their 2021 EFL Cup final against Tottenham Hotspur, banners reading "Sack the Board" and "Fans, Football, Owners, in that order" were unveiled.
+On 25 April, Manchester City fans protested at Wembley ahead of their 2021 EFL Cup final against Tottenham Hotspur; banners reading "Sack the Board" and "Fans, Football, Owners, in that order" were unveiled.